Table Of Contents

 Starting in 1961, Gibson began a new method of serialization.
 These serial numbers are unfortunately some of the least reliable Gibson ever used, especially from the mid 1960s onwards.
 While a guitar’s serial number from this time period can give you a general idea of the approximate year, it is necessary to date guitars from this era by their features.
 Contact me if you need help dating, valuing or selling a guitar from this time period.

 Gibson continued to use the unreliable 6-digit serial number system in 1970 on through to 1975.
-Guitars from this era are immediately distinguishable because of the “Made in USA” stamped on the back of their headstock as seen in the photo below.
-Gibson began stamping made in USA on guitars in 1970.
+Guitars from this era are immediately distinguishable because of the “Made in USA” stamped on the back of their headstock as seen in the photo.
+Gibson began stamping made in the USA on guitars in 1970.
 If your guitar says “made in USA” on the back of the headstock, it was DEFINITELY made in 1970 or later.
 Please get in touch with me if you would like to sell your Gibson guitar to a passionate collector and player.

 Starting in 1977 and continuing on until present day, Gibson began using a standardized and easy to read serial number system.
 This system was and is very reliable and will always give you a correct year on your guitar.
 The year of the guitar is determined by the FIRST and FIFTH digit of the number.
 These two digits represent the last two digits of the year.
 For example:

-The Gibson website also has a handy serial number search that is free to access and use.
+The Gibson website also has a handy Serial Number Search that is free to access and use.

 Want to learn more about the history and value of your guitar?
 Contact Joe’s Vintage Guitars for a friendly and easy discussion regarding your guitar’s history and value!
-Join the thousands of people who have unlocked the history of their treasured instruments.

 Joe’s Vintage Guitars